 If you’re a homeschooling mom, parent desperately needing distractions, or teacher, I love you.
 Keep up the great work, people!

 Also, I’m here to help you out this Valentine’s Day season with some educational and enjoyable crafts.
+Valentine’s Day crafts can be tricky, but never fear!
+These ideas are sure to be enjoyable for you AND you kiddos!

 My kids all love googly eyes.
 They also love glue.
 They also also love a great pun.